ArtifexSoftware/aptest/README.md

 ### Run in different places

 * Local machine
-* Remote machine via ssh/rsync.
+* Remote machine (uses ssh/rsync).
-* Github runner via push to unique(ish) branch.
+* Github runner (pushes to unique(ish) branches and runs a workflow).

 See the `-r` option.

 ### Build/install

-* We have hard-coded knowledge about package dependencie, for example we know that pymupdf_layout requires pymupdf.
-* For each package:
+For each package:
 * The package is built as a wheel using `pip wheel`.
+This will typically take place in an internal pip venv.
 * The wheel is installed into the current venv.
 * The wheel is added to a pypip-style PEP-503 internal package repository.
 * We use pip's `--extra-index-url` option to refer to our internal package repository.
 * Thus pip will use previously built wheels as prerequisites, as required.

 ### Test